About the Soul

-Chaya is associated with ecstasy, after one has bent all three aspects (nefesh, ruach, neshama) of the soul to Divine worship.
-It was much in evidence with our prophets of old, and in the sacred part of life it is the area of chaya which expresses itself in Divine service.
+The level of chaya is associated with ecstasy, after one has utilized all three aspects (nefesh, ruach, neshama) of the soul to Divine worship.
+It was much in evidence with our prophets of old, and in the sacred part of life.

-The above is a very brief explanation, and as you learn more Chassidus in the kuntresim [collected works] and ma'amorim [discourses], you will be able to grasp it more fully."
+The above is a very brief explanation, and as you learn more Chassidus i you will be able to grasp it more fully."

 (end of the Rebbe's letter...)

 The entire purpose of the descent of the G-dly soul into the world is to refine and elevate the animal soul and body so that they too become holy and serve G-d properly.
-And in the times of Moshiach, the body will become so refined that it actually will be revealed how its source is higher than the G-dly soul and in fact in the times of Moshiach the G-dly soul will derive its life force from the body, rather than the body deriving its life force from the soul (as we have it now in the times of galus).
+At present the body receives its life force from the soul.
+But in the times of Moshiach, the body will become so refined that it actually will be revealed how its source is higher than the G-dly soul and in fact in the times of Moshiach the G-dly soul will derive its life force from the body, rather than the body deriving its life force from the soul (as we have it now in the times of galus).
 So it will be a very elevated level in the future era.